Vocab Diet: Reshaping the Vocabulary of LLMs via Vector Arithmetic: Compositional Language Modeling

 \subsection{Results}

-We report our results for English on \texttt{Llama-3-8B} in~\tabref{downstream_Llama_3.1_8B},\footnote{Results on other English models are found in~\appref{appendix_results}.} and results for other languages in~\tabref{multilingual_results}.
-Surprisingly, even without modifying any internal weights or the \base input and output embeddings, our compositional language modeling approach results in comparable average performance to the baseline models across languages.
+We report our results for English on \texttt{Llama-3-8B} in~\tabref{downstream_Llama_3.1_8B},\footnote{See~\appref{appendix_posthoc_results} for results on other English models.} and results for other languages in~\tabref{multilingual_results}.
+Our compositional language modeling approach results in minimal degradation compared to the baseline models across languages, indicating that LLMs can leverage compositional vocabularies with only lightweight adaptation.

-We further observe that applying our approach improves performance on several tasks, though it also leads to modest declines on certain benchmarks~(e.g., SQuAD).
-We hypothesize that this is due to a remaining mismatch between the model's original objective---promoting the correct surface form in its last hidden layers, and in particular to differentiate between matching base and surface forms---and the constrained base form vocabulary onto which its prediction is projected (which we do not fine-tune).
-We speculate that more extensive fine-tuning could close this gap, and leave this exploration for future work.
-Nonetheless, our results indicate that LLMs can effectively leverage compositional vocabularies without additional adaptation.
-While our method may appear more complex than standard next-token prediction, it reduces decoding speed by only 0.8\%~(see \appref{appendix_decoding_speed}).

-We next inspect reductions in vocabulary size after applying our framework.
-Our approach removes roughly 10k surface form tokens from Llama3 and OLMo2 each, and 7.8k from Qwen2.5.\footnote{Reductions in the multilingual models are more minimal due to the smaller initial token vocabularies in those languages, and vary from 0.6k to 3k, depending on language.} While seemingly small, recent work has shown that adding as few as several hundred dedicated tokens to the vocabulary can greatly improve tokenization efficiency and model performance on a language or expert domain~\citep{ahia2023languages,liu-etal-2024-gold,nakash2025adaptivocab}, emphasizing the importance of an efficient allocation of the vocabulary.
-Future work can use the emptied token slots to add new tokens using post-hoc expansion methods~\citep{han2025adapters,minixhofer2024zero}, or even better---build vocabularies compositionally from the outset when pretraining new models.
+We further inspect reductions in vocabulary size after applying our framework.
+For English, our approach removes roughly 10k surface-form tokens from \texttt{Llama3} and \texttt{OLMo2} each, and 7.8k from \texttt{Qwen2.5}.\footnote{In other languages, absolute reductions are smaller (0.6k--3k) but correspond to 38--45\% of whole-word tokens in the target languages, as these tokenizers devote far fewer whole-word entries to non-English languages to begin with.} This frees a meaningful number of vocabulary slots for reallocation: recent work has shown that adding even several hundred dedicated tokens to the vocabulary can greatly improve tokenization efficiency and downstream behavior for a language or expert domain~\citep{ahia2023languages,liu-etal-2024-gold,nakash2025adaptivocab}.
+Notably, our method has a marginal effect on decoding speed---only a 0.8\% reduction compared to standard prediction~(see \appref{appendix_decoding_speed}).

+\paragraph{Reallocating freed vocabulary slots.} To make the practical gains concrete, we simulate token reallocation based on our results for the \texttt{Llama-3.1-8B} tokenizer.
+After evicting the 10k English surface words that can be represented compositionally, we add 2.5k new language-specific BPE tokens for each of: Arabic, Russian, German, and Spanish.
+We measure compression using bytes-per-token (BPT) on held-out \texttt{FineWeb-2}~\citep{fineweb2} text.
+After reallocation, BPT improves from 4.40 to 4.81 on average across languages~(\tabref{reallocation_bytes_per_token}).

+In the next section, we show that vocabularies can also be built compositionally from the outset, with even greater vocabulary-allocation efficiency, by pretraining a model with a compositional vocabulary from scratch (\secref{pretraining}).